Chandler Riggs: Further projects

 Riggs appeared in the Blumhouse Productions supernatural thriller film Mercy in 2014 and the Voltage Pictures horror film Keep Watching in 2017.
 In 2017, Riggs started DJing various events around the United States and released his first song "Hold on" under his stage name "Eclipse" in December of that year.
 That same month, he was cast in the crime thriller film Inherit the Viper.
 He played the role of Cooper in the film, which premiered in 2019.
 He also starred in the science fiction thriller film Only in 2019.
 In January 2019, Riggs was cast as PJ for a multi-episode arc on the ABC freshman drama series A Million Little Things.
 Riggs, whose character's full name was revealed to be Patrick Nelson, returned for the series' second season.

 In 2023, Riggs voiced Superman in the animated film Justice League x RWBY: Super Heroes & Huntsmen, and in 2024, portrayed Peter Parker in the fan film The Spider.

+In 2024, Riggs starred in the independent film Breakup Season, marking his first time as a romantic lead, alongside actress Samantha Isler.
+For his work in the film, Riggs won 2 acting awards at the Waco Independent Film Festival and the Mentone Film Festival.
+He also won Best Cast Ensemble alongside the other 5 members of the film's cast.